History

 Students should e-mail Associate Professor Rawson for appointments.

-The Late Antique-Medieval-Early Modern Faculty Working Group at Brooklyn College presents their spring 2022 colloquia:
+The Late Antique-Medieval-Early Modern Faculty Working Group at Brooklyn College presents their fall 2022 colloquia:

 Events will be held on Zoom and in-person.
 Students and faculty are welcome.